Determining Gambrel Roof Angles for your project

 Draw a Scale Model

-Begin with the dimension of the without the roof.
+Begin with the dimension of the structure without the roof.
 Draw a straight line parallel to the top of the structure at the point where the roof overhang will end.
 Using the center point of that line, draw a half circle where the roof will be.
 Draw the lines for the roof within the half circle, with the top angle at the center and the two knuckle joints descending from the point where the top rafters intersect.
 Measure the angles with a protractor.

 Finding the Right Gambrel Roof Angles